Conference Report: Russia is Gearing up for a Long War. Are we Ready?

 The panel on Russia’s domestic situation agreed that Putin is both preparing for a long war and is using the war to consolidate his regime.
 The composition of the newly-formed government after Putin’s “re-election” for another six-year-term in March 2024 shows that the regime is mobilising economic resources in order to fight a long war.

 For this, the Kremlin can rely on sufficient popular support.
-Only a minority of Russians dissent and occasionally risk to openly criticize the war – for example by gathering to mourn Alexei Navalny or by public support for presidential candidates Boris Nadezhdin and Ekaterina Duntsova, who advocated a limited anti-war agenda before being barred from standing in the election.
+Only a minority of Russians dissent and occasionally openly show this under great risk – for example by gathering to mourn Alexei Navalny or by public support for presidential candidates Boris Nadezhdin and Ekaterina Duntsova, who advocated a limited anti-war agenda before being barred from standing in the election.

 A majority continues to support the regime and its war against Ukraine.
 However, this majority is highly atomized and intimidated, prompting doubts about how active its support is.
 There certainly is no big enthusiasm for joining the military: The defence ministry had to raise soldiers’ pay levels five times in the last two years.